BeneHrethgir/BeneHrethgir/README.md

 - 👋 Hi, I’m @BeneHrethgir
 - 👀 I’m interested in ...
 Cataclysm DDA, Dwarf Fortress, Caves of Qud, Tales of Maj'Eyal
 - 🌱 I’m currently learning/have learned ...
-C++, C, C#, Lua
+C++, C, C#, Lua, Java, SQL, Clojure
 - 💞️ I’m looking to collaborate on ... pretty much all the thingsss
 - 📫 How to reach me ... internet...